inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Thomas Stns Eliot
 I fe ...
 JUGUAR ...
 MMM-MM!!
 So THIS is BIO-NEBUATION!
-	Several students were asked to prove at all odd integers are prime.
+	Several students were asked to prove at all odd integers  prime.
 	The first student to try to do is was a ma student.
 "Hmmm...
-Wl, 1 is prime, 3 is prime, 5 is prime, and by induction, we have at all e odd integers are prime."
+Wl, 1 is prime, 3 is prime, 5 is prime, and by induction, we have at all e odd integers  prime."
 	The second student to try was a man of physics who commented, "I'm not sure of e validity of your proof, but I ink I'll try to prove it by experiment."
 He continues, "Wl, 1 is prime, 3 is prime, 5 is prime, 7 is